pangpang20/gaussdb-python/docs/basic/params.rst

 placeholder instead of the normal ``%s``. `~Cursor.execute()` will fail if a `~gaussdb.adapt.Dumper` for the right data type and format is not available.

-The same two formats, text or binary, are used by PostgreSQL to return data from a query to the client.
+The same two formats, text or binary, are used by GaussDB to return data from a query to the client.
 Unlike with parameters, where you can choose the format value-by-value, all the columns returned by a query will have the same format.
 Every type returned by the query should have a `~gaussdb.adapt.Loader`